Professor Scott Davis

 Treasurer since 2019

-Vicky has held previous leadership roles in not-for-profit organisations including the Cairns Regional General Manager of Holy Spirit Care Service and oversaw the construction and commissioning of an 86-bed residential aged care facility and 52 independent retirement living units.
-Vicky also held the position of Chief Financial Officer for the Northern Queensland Primary Healthcare Network and was responsible for the commercial compliance and acquittal of Commonwealth primary healthcare funding contracts.
+She has held leadership roles in not-for-profit organisations, including Cairns Regional General Manager of Holy Spirit Care Service.
+There, she oversaw the construction and commissioning of an 86-bed residential aged care facility and 52 independent retirement living units.

 “I have a passion for contributing to community-based organisations that are committed to improving the community that we live in.
 As a local charity, COUCH has achieved significant improvement for the Cairns community, and I am honoured to be a part of its future.”